 And looking ahead, our prayer remains the same: May your grace have even greater effect, in us and through us.
 Free us to live and love to your glory, not to bolster our reputation in the eyes of others, but simply as a way of demonstrating how much we love being loved by you.

-Because of your “steadfast love,” we want the rest of our days to be marked risk, not rust—by “faith expressing itself in love,” grace revealing itself in servanthood, and joy growing from fellowship with you.
-So very Amen we pray, in Jesus’ bodacious, beautiful, and bountiful name.
+Because we are certain of your “steadfast love,” we want the rest of our days to be marked by “gospel risks,” not by the rust of self-indulgence; by faith expressing itself in love, not simply by us getting ready for retirement.
+So very Amen we pray, in Jesus’ exalted and loving name.